 |Liquid-Rich Shale Potential of Utah’s Uinta and Paradox Basins: Reservoir Characterization and Development Optimization

-The overall goal of the project is to provide reservoir-specific geological and engineering analyses of the emerging Green River Formation (GRF) tight oil plays in the Uinta Basin, and the established, yet understudied Cane Creek shale (and possibly other shale units) of the Paradox Formation in the Paradox Basin.
+The project goal is to provide reservoir-specific geological and engineering analyses of the emerging Green River Formation (GRF) tight oil plays in the Uinta Basin, and the established, yet understudied Cane Creek shale (and possibly other shale units) of the Paradox Formation in the Paradox Basin.

 Utah Geological Survey, Salt Lake City, Utah

-Energy and Geoscience Institute, University of Utah, Salt Lake City, Utah
+Energy and Geoscience Institute (EGI), University of Utah, Salt Lake City, Utah

-Uinta Basin Petroleum Companies: Anadarko Petroleum Corp., Berry Petroleum Co., Bill Barrett Corp., Newfield Exploration Co., QEP Resources, Inc.
+Uinta Basin Petroleum Companies: Anadarko Petroleum Corp., LINN Operating, Inc. (Berry), Bill Barrett Corp., Newfield Exploration Co., QEP Resources, Inc., EOG Resources, Inc.

-Paradox Basin Petroleum Companies: Anadarko Petroleum Corp., Fidelity Exploration & Production, SM Energy Co., Southwestern Energy, Patara Oil & Gas LLC, Stone Energy Corp.
+Paradox Basin Petroleum Companies: Anadarko Petroleum Corp., Fidelity Exploration & Production, SM Energy Co., Southwestern Energy, Castleton Commodities International

-The high price of crude oil, coupled with lower natural gas prices, have generated renewed interest in exploration and development of liquid hydrocarbon reserves.
-Petroleum companies are following the success of the recent shale gas boom and employing many of the same well completion techniques to explore for liquid petroleum in shale formations.
-In fact, many shale formations targeted for natural gas include areas in which the shale is more prone to liquid production.
-In Utah, organic-rich shales in the Uinta and Paradox Basins have been a source of significant hydrocarbon generation, with companies traditionally targeting the interbedded sands or carbonates for their conventional resource recovery.
-Operators in these basins are exploiting advances in horizontal drilling and hydraulic fracturing techniques to explore the petroleum production potential of the shale units themselves.
+The 2009-2014 high price of crude oil, coupled with lower natural gas prices, generated renewed interest in exploration and development of liquid hydrocarbon reserves.
+Following on the success of the mid-2000s shale gas boom and employing many of the same well completion techniques, petroleum companies started exploring for liquid petroleum in shale formations.
+In fact, many shales targeted for natural gas include areas in which the shale is more prone to liquid production.
+In Utah, organic-rich shales in the Uinta and Paradox Basins have been the source of significant hydrocarbon generation, with companies traditionally targeting the interbedded sands or carbonates for their conventional resource recovery.
+Because of the advances in horizontal drilling and hydraulic fracturing techniques, operators in these basins started to explore the petroleum production potential of the shale units themselves.

-The GRF in the Uinta Basin has been studied for over 50 years since hydrocarbons were first discovered.
+The GRF in the Uinta Basin has been studied for over 50 years, since the first hydrocarbon discoveries.
 However, those studies focused on the many conventional sandstone reservoirs currently producing oil and gas.
-Very little information exists about the more unconventional crude oil production potential of thinner shale/carbonate units such as the Uteland Butte member, Black Shale facies, deep Mahogany zone, and other deep Parachute Creek Member high-organic units.
-Some operators have recently conducted geochemical and geomechanical characterization, natural fracture analysis, and thickness mapping in these prospective GRF units, but this work has been completed for only limited geographic areas, usually where the operators have leases, and the results are often confidential.
+In contrast, less information exists about the more unconventional crude oil production potential of thinner carbonate/shale units, most notably the Uteland Butte member, but also the black shale facies, deep Mahogany zone, and other deep Parachute Creek member high-organic units.

 The detailed reservoir characterization and rock mechanics analyses will provide the basis for identification of “sweet spots” and improve well completion strategies for these undeveloped and under-developed reservoirs.
 The project will provide (1) improved and detailed reservoir characterization of the GRF tight oil plays in the Uinta Basin and the Paradox Formation shale oil plays (in particular the Cane Creek shale) in the Paradox Basin, targeting specific, brittle, high potential intervals, and (2) improved methods for identification of “sweet spots” using methods such as epifluorescence analysis of regional well core and cuttings.
 The reservoir characterization and analysis will be based on newly acquired and donated core, well logs, and well cuttings, which will be used to improve well placement and establish a relationship between natural fractures and productivity; thus reducing the number of wells and the environmental impact of drilling.
 Analysis of in situ stress, using geophysical and other geomechanical data, will be used to improve hydraulic fracture design for development of new fields or expanding established fields.
 The project will provide operators with the information they need to reduce exploration and development costs and drilling risks while maximizing oil recovery and increasing reserves.

-One of the main goals of Budget Period 1 was to locate and describe all available cores from the two primary target intervals in the Uinta and Paradox Basins.
-Project team members located and described in detail ten lower GRF cores (mostly from the Uteland Butte Member) and collected all associated data.
-This data will help project members to develop a regional geologic picture of the Uteland Butte play and determine were data gaps exist.
-Project team members also described one core from the Cane Creek shale in the Paradox Formation, collecting high-resolution XRF data and performing select RockEval analyses.
+The first major task of this project was to locate and describe all available cores from the two primary target intervals in the Uinta and Paradox Basins.
+Project team members located and described in detail 13 Uteland Butte member cores and collected all associated data.
+These data are being used to develop a regional geologic picture of the Uteland Butte play.
+Project team members also described five cores from the Cane Creek shale in the Paradox Formation via high-resolution X-Ray fluorescence data, RockEval analyses, X-Ray diffraction, and other core analyses.

 Project Start: October 1, 2012